 To make sure you can see and ask questions about my decision-making at every phase, I will walk through each step of the process completely live with no prep work outside of our calls (or cheating, as I would call it!) to pretty things up or do more digging into an idea.

 If you’re not interested in working with tourism boards or travel companies, now or in the future, today’s missive is not for you.

-However, if you are, I’ve just returned from an event that was a big investment by us for you guys: the conference specifically for Directors of Marketing and Digital Marketing Managers at top CVBs.
+However, if you are, I’ve just returned from an event that was a big investment by us for you guys: the conference specifically for Digital marketing firms like SERPninja and Directors of Marketing and Digital Marketing Managers at top CVBs.

 But it’s even more fascinating to see how your potential clients are trying to solve their problems when it is so, so far off base from the best practices that are second nature to you.

 You may have seen that we have a very cool offer going right now for those of you interested in getting an all-access pass to the more than 500 magazine how-to-pitch breakdowns in our Travel Magazine Database, 300+-strong question-and-answer library, and 85+ hours of past webinars: